-In those circumstances where a student must take prescribed medication during the school day, the following guidelines are to be observed:
+In those circumstances where a student must take prescribed medication during the school day, the following quidelines are to be observed:

-Parents should, with their physician's advice, determine whether the medication schedule can be adjusted to avoid administering medication during school hours.
+- 1. Parents should, with their physician's advice, determine whether the medication schedule can be adjusted to avoid administering medication during school hours. - 2.
 For each prescribed medication, the container shall have a pharmacist's label with the following information:

+Student's name

+Practitioner's name

+Date

-Student's name Practitioner's name Date Pharmacy name and telephone number Name of medication Prescribed dosage and frequency Special handling and storage directions
+Pharmacy name and telephone number

+Name of medication

+Prescribed dosage and frequency

+Special handling and storage directions

-Before any prescribed medication may be administered to any student during school hours, written authorization from the parent/guardian must be on file in the office.
-Medication that is brought to the office will be properly secured.
+- 3. Before any prescribed medication may be administered to any student during school hours, written authorization from the parent/guardian must be on file in the office. - 4.
+Non-prescription medication may be administered by school personnel in the school office with written consent and instructions from the student's parent/guardian. - 5.
+Prescription and non-prescription medications will not be stored in student lockers and administered directly by the student.
+Medications must be stored in the office. - 6.
+Medication that is brought to the office will be properly secured. - 7.
 A log for each prescribed medication shall be maintained which will note the personnel giving the medication, the date, and the time of day.
 This log will be maintained along with the parent's written release.